Hannah Palmer’s ‘Better When Wet’ Update Is Bringing Instagram To Its Knees

 “Secret talent?
 I would say I’m not terrible at singing (if we are being unoriginal), but something that only the closest people in my life know about me is that I can twist my arm all the way around!
 A full 360 degrees haha.”

 A rising model Hannah may be, but she’s getting noticed.
-Her Instagram bio comes complete with a KO Watches partnership.
-Likewise, Hannah being a Fashion Nova ambassador.
+Her Instagram bio comes complete with a KO Watches partnership, as well as being a Fashion Nova ambassador.
 The affordable clothing brand appears to have made a wise marketing choice of late.
 The plethora of Instagram models promoting Fashion Nova is propelling the fashion label onto tens of millions of feeds – Hannah is just another contributor.
 In fact, today’s update comes with a Fashion Nova mention.

 Of course, when it comes to Instagram’s models, a retro and food-centric snap always goes down well.
 Hannah’s February update may not have thrown fans much cleavage, but it ticked boxes for featuring milkshakes and Hannah appearing to suck on a lollipop.
 Once again, apple pie being “hot” in the caption showed Palmer’s snappy ability to caption a photo.